Willoughby (Langley) — A Buyer’s Guide

 The Province confirmed in January 2026 that in-service is targeted for late 2029 (pushed back from earlier 2028 estimates).
 The 16 km elevated guideway runs along Fraser Highway with 8 stations: Green Timbers, 152 St, Fleetwood, Bakerview-166 St, Hillcrest-184 St, Clayton, Willowbrook (NE corner 196 St & Fraser Hwy), and Langley City Centre (terminus at 203 St).
 Construction is underway across all 8 stations as of H1 2026.

-Carvolth Exchange (202 Street and 86 Avenue) is NOT on the SkyTrain alignment — it remains the regional bus exchange / Park & Ride for Highway 1 + bus-feeder commutes.
-The TransLink 555 Port Mann Express runs Carvolth ↔ Lougheed SkyTrain in roughly 21 minutes.
+Carvolth Exchange (202 Street and 86 Avenue) is not on the SkyTrain alignment — it remains the regional bus exchange and Park & Ride for Highway 1 + bus-feeder commutes.
+The TransLink 555 Port Mann Express runs Carvolth to Lougheed SkyTrain in roughly 21 minutes.
 Carvolth and the SkyTrain serve different commute use cases over the next decade.

-BC TOD literature and the Google deep-research report both identify roughly 800 metres (~10 minutes walking) as the radius inside which TOD price premiums concentrate.
+BC Transit-Oriented Development (TOD) literature identifies roughly 800 metres (about 10 minutes walking) as the radius inside which TOD price premiums concentrate.
 For Willoughby, that radius covers Latimer broadly and the southern portions of Yorkson partially — not the entire neighbourhood.

-Buyers paying a SkyTrain-corridor premium need to confirm the actual walking distance from the specific address to the closest station — not the driving distance, not the “close to the SkyTrain” marketing language — before paying for the premium.
+Buyers paying a SkyTrain-corridor premium should confirm the actual walking distance from the specific address to the closest station — not the driving distance, not “close to the SkyTrain” marketing language — before paying for the premium.

 Schools — R.E.
-Mountain IB + Yorkson Creek Middle
+Mountain IB and Yorkson Creek Middle

 R.E.
-Mountain Secondary opened in its new building at 7633 202A Street in Willoughby in September 2019, and the SD 35 International Baccalaureate (IB) Diploma Programme moved with it.
+Mountain Secondary opened its new building at 7633 202A Street in Willoughby in September 2019, and the School District 35 (SD #35) International Baccalaureate (IB) Diploma Programme moved with it.
 The original R.E.
-Mountain Secondary opened in 1977 in adjacent Walnut Grove at 7755-202A Street; the original site became a middle school after the new building opened.
-IB admission typically runs as an application stream — verify the current SD 35 IB application timeline and eligibility before deciding on a Willoughby home for IB-program access.
+Mountain Secondary opened in 1977 at 7755-202A Street (now Walnut Grove Middle School); the original site became a middle school after the new building opened.
+IB admission typically runs as an application stream — verify the current SD #35 IB application timeline and eligibility before deciding on a Willoughby home for IB-program access.

-Yorkson Creek Middle School (84 Avenue near 208 Street) anchors the central Willoughby family-buyer demographic for grades 6–8.
-Most Willoughby elementary feeders run to schools within the SD 35 catchment grid — verify the specific elementary feeder for any address before paying a school-catchment premium.
+Yorkson Creek Middle School (20686 84 Avenue, near 207 Street) anchors the central Willoughby family-buyer demographic for grades 6–8.
+Most Willoughby elementary feeders run to schools within the SD #35 catchment grid — verify the specific elementary feeder for any address before paying a school-catchment premium.

 Example 1 — Yorkson 2018-build townhouse at $1.05M

 3-bedroom 1,650 sq ft three-storey townhouse, 2018 build, Yorkson sub-area, walking distance to Yorkson Creek Middle and within R.E.
 Mountain Secondary catchment.
-PTT: 1% × $200K + 2% × $850K = $2K + $17K = $19K.
-First-Time Home Buyer exemption may apply if eligible (verify thresholds against current legislation).
-Newly Built exemption is age-limited (this property is 8 years old, no longer eligible).
-Strata fee typically $350–$430/mo for newer Yorkson townhouses; verify the depreciation report and contingency reserve before subject removal.
+Property Transfer Tax (PTT): 1% × $200K + 2% × $850K = $2K + $17K = $19K.
+First-Time Home Buyer (FTHB) exemption may apply if eligible (verify thresholds against current legislation).
+The Newly Built exemption is age-limited (this property is 8 years old, no longer eligible).
+Strata fees typically run $350–$430/mo for newer Yorkson townhouses; verify the depreciation report and contingency reserve before subject removal.

 Example 2 — Routley 2022-build detached at $1.7M